huangzhenyu/btk20_documentation/docs/user_docs/subband_processing.rst

 Subband Processing
 ===========================

 Speech signal processing is typically performed in the frequency domain for the sake of computational efficiency [HAY02]_.
-Subband processing is an elegant way of transforming a block of speech signal between the time and frequency domains [HAY02]_ [VAD92]_.
-In applying subband processing to adaptive filtering, we will need to reduce the *aliasing distortion* effect caused by arbitrary magnitude scaling and phase shifting [KMSK+08]_ [DGCN03]_.
-This page explains how subband processing can be implemented in the `BTK`_.
+Subband processing is an elegant way of transforming a block of speech signal between the time and subband frequency domains [HAY02]_ [VAD92]_.
+The *perfect reconstruction* can be also achieved through the *aliasing  cancellation* in subband processing.
+However, adaptive filtering systems would destroy perfect reconstruction property by scaling the magnitude of a subband and shifting the phase.
+Therefore, perfect reconstruction filter bank systems are not suitable for adaptive processing.
+We will instead need to reduce the aliasing distortion effect caused by arbitrary magnitude scaling and phase shifting [KMSK+08]_ [DGCN03]_.
+This page explains how subband processing can be implemented with the `BTK`_.

 Oversampled DFT-modulated Filter
 --------------------------------

-This can be viewed as a more general form of traditional short-term FFT analysis method.
+Subband processing with the oversampled DFT-modulated filter bank can be viewed as a more general form of traditional short-term FFT analysis method.
 A typical oversampled DFT-modulated filter bank will have the following parameters:

 * Number of subbands, *M*, to control the frequency resolution